shuaianuoe/relative_keys/README.md

 python preprocess.py
 ```

-With the trained model and the inference set, we can test the algorithm.
+With the trained model and the inference set, we can test all the algorithms.
 Make sure the corresponding folder exists.

 ### 2.1 test srk